GLOBAL MARKETS-Stocks rise, cheered by jobless claims; euro up

 * Oil above $115 a barrel on Mideast tension

-NEW YORK, Oct 11 U.S stocks rose on Thursday after four days of losses, helped by further signs of improvement in the labor market in the world's largest economy, while the euro recovered some ground after the IMF said euro zone economies should have more time to cut budget deficits.
+NEW YORK, Oct 11 U.S stocks rose after four days of losses on Thursday, helped by further signs of improvement in the labor market in the world's largest economy, while the euro recovered some ground after the IMF said euro zone economies should have more time to cut budget deficits.

-The events overshadowed a downgrade of Spain's credit rating by Standard & Poor's.

-Escalating tensions between Syria and Turkey, as well as maintenance curbs on North Sea output, sent Brent crude oil above $115 a barrel.
+Brent crude oil reached its highest in a month, lifted by escalating tension between Syria and Turkey.

 "Without labor market improvement, we can't get a sustainable rally.
 The numbers seem to be moving in the right direction."

-In the currency market, the euro was the primary beneficiary of improved sentiment, as it recovered from a more than one-week low.
-It was last at $1.2932, up 0.4 percent, rising for the first time in four days.
+In the currency market, the euro was the primary beneficiary of improved market sentiment, as it recovered from a more than one-week low.
+It was last at $1.2948, up 0.6 percent, rising for the first time in four days.

-Christine Lagarde, the IMF's managing director, said she favored giving debt-burdened Greece and Spain more time to reduce their budget deficits because cutting too far and too fast would do more harm than good.

-Lagarde's comments were seen supporting stability in the euro zone.
-One of the key debates to come from the euro zone's debt crisis is whether the steep cuts needed to get budgets in order come at the expense of economic growth.

-Spanish bond yields turned lower, erasing an earlier spike to near the critical 6.0 percent mark seen as unsustainable after Standard & Poor's cut the country's credit rating.
+Spanish bond yields turned lower by late morning, erasing an earlier spike to near the critical 6.0 percent mark after Standard & Poor's cut the country's credit rating late Wednesday.

 Ten-year Spanish yields were down 4.4 basis points on the day at 5.78 percent, having hit a session high at 5.96 percent earlier.